 You might not think there’d be a need for hot pools in the land of endless sunshine, but there’s nothing like soaking away your troubles and staring up at a starry night sky or gazing out over the bush on a winter’s day.

 Peninsula Hot Springs is a peaceful sanctuary just 90 minutes from the hustle and bustle of Melbourne.
 The thermal mineral water temperature varies from pool to pool ranging from 36 to 43 degrees, though cooler pools are available in the summer and for younger family members.

 The first natural hot springs and day spa centre in Victoria, Peninsula Hot Springs has more than 20 bathing experiences to offer with areas suitable for visitors of all ages including a Hilltop pool with 360-degree views, reflexology walk, Turkish steam room, sauna, cave pool and a family area.

 The Bath House is open from 7:30 a.m. until 10:00 p.m. daily and prices start at AU$30 for adults and AU$15 for children.

 Radium Hot Springs pool, located in Kootenay National Park, is Canada’s largest hot springs pool.
 Its soothing waters and breathtaking setting in the Rocky Mountains make it the perfect place to relax and recharge.

-The mineral water at Radium is odourless, clear and rich in silica, magnesium, sulfate, fluoride, calcium and bicarbonate, making this a great hot spring for a relaxing soak.
+The mineral water at Radium is odorless, clear and rich in silica, magnesium, sulfate, fluoride, calcium and bicarbonate, making this a great hot spring for a relaxing soak.